90 Amazing Facts About the '90s

-47. Britney Spears' cousin played her love interest in the "Baby One More Time" music video.
+47. Britney Spears's cousin played her love interest in the "Baby One More Time" music video.

-48. Art student Deidre LaCarte created the Hamster Dance web page in 1998 to increase traffic to her website.
-Which she did.
-By the way, the Hamster Dance web page still exists.
+Art student Deidre LaCarte created the Hamster Dance web page in 1998 to increase traffic to her website.

 50. Saved by the Bell started as a show about a teacher in Indianapolis called Good Morning, Miss Bliss.

-51. And Tara Lipinski started out as a roller skater before she ever went on ice.
+51. Tara Lipinski started out as a roller skater before she ever went on ice.

 52. When the Hummer was released in 1992, it weighed 10,000 pounds and got less than 10 miles to the gallon.

-54. Execs at Warner Brothers weren't sure about The Matrix, considering that writer-directors Lana and Andy Wachowski were unknowns, so they created a 600-page shot-for-shot storyboard to convince the studio to make the movie.
-We did the same thing to convince mental_floss to let us make their videos, but it was just one shot.
+Execs at Warner Brothers weren't sure about The Matrix, considering that the writers and directors, the Wachowskis, were unknowns, so they created a 600-page shot-for-shot storyboard to convince the studio to make the movie.
+It went on to gross more than $450 million.

 58. The toy Bop It was inspired by the games Simon and Whack-a-Mole.

-59. Sabrina, the teenage witch, lives in a fictional town, Westbridge, but its zip code is the real zip code for Salem, Massachusetts.
+Sabrina, the teenage witch, lives in a fictional town, Westbridge, but its ZIP Code is the real ZIP Code for Salem, Massachusetts.
 She also lives at 133 Collins Road, the same address from Dark Shadows.
 By the way, Sabrina’s cat is also named Salem.
-Our cat’s name is Puckle.

-61. And speaking of innovators, '90s boy band Hanson has their own beer brand called mmmHops.
+61. And speaking of innovators, '90s boy band Hanson has their own beer brand called mmmHops now.

-63. Justin Reardon came up with the "Whassup" Budweiser commercial, and for his hard work, the company gave him a $250 bonus and a baseball bat with the motivational saying on it.
+Justin Reardon came up with the "Whassup" Budweiser commercial, and for his hard work, the company gave him a $250 bonus and a baseball bat "that said something like, 'Way to go, slugger!'"

-64. Nirvana once received the following fax: “We really dig Nirvana.
+Nirvana once received the following fax: “We really dig Nirvana.
 Nevermind is the best album of the year.
-Let's get together soon, love, Metallica."
-P.S., Lars hates the band.
-Unclear whether the band in question was Metallica or Nirvana but regardless, probably true.
+Let's get together soon, love, Metallica.
+P.S., Lars hates the band."
+Unclear whether the band in question was Metallica or Nirvana, but regardless, probably true.